Schmavery/facebook-chat-api/DOCS.md

 * *File or image:* Set field `attachment` to a readable stream or an array of readable streams.
 * *URL:* set a field `url` to the desired URL.
 * *Emoji:* set field `emoji` to the desired emoji as a string and set field `emojiSize` with size of the emoji (`small`, `medium`, `large`)
+* *Mentions:* set field `mentions` to an array of objects.
+Objects should have the `tag` field set to the text that should be highlighted in the mention (NOTE: the first instance of `tag` is highlighted in the text).
+Additionally, the object should have an `id` field, where the `id` is the user id of the person being mentioned.

 Note that a message can only be a regular message (which can be empty) and optionally one of the following: a sticker, an attachment or a url.